GoogleCloudPlatform/professional-services/README.md

 * [Agile Machine Learning API](tools/agile-machine-learning-api) - A web application which provides the ability to train and deploy ML models on Google Cloud Machine Learning Engine, and visualize the predicted results using LIME through simple post request.
 * [Airpiler](tools/airpiler) - A python script to convert Autosys JIL files to dag-factory format to be executed in Cloud Composer (managed airflow environment).
 * [Apache Beam Client Throttling](tools/apachebeam-throttling) - A library that can be used to limit the number of requests from an Apache Beam pipeline to an external service.
 It buffers requests to not overload the external service and activates client-side throttling when the service starts rejecting requests due to out of quota errors.
+* [API Key Rotation Checker](tools/api-key-rotation) - A tool that checks your GCP organization for API keys and compares them to a customizable rotation period.
+Regularly rotating API keys is a Google and industry standard recommended best practice.
-* [AssetInventory](tools/asset-inventory) - Import Cloud Asset Inventory resources into BigQuery.
+* [AssetInventory](tools/asset-inventory) - Import Cloud Asset Inventory resourcs into BigQuery.
 * [Ansible Module for Anthos on Bare Metal](tools/anthosbm-ansible-module) - Ansible module for installation of Anthos on Bare Metal
 * [BigQuery Discount Per-Project Attribution](tools/kunskap) - A tool that automates the generation of a BigQuery table that uses existing exported billing data, by attributing both CUD and SUD charges on a per-project basis.
 * [BigQuery Query Plan Exporter](tools/bigquery-query-plan-exporter) - Command line utility for exporting BigQuery query plans in a given date range.